Image source: Unsplash

 If you don’t want to childproof your own bedroom, consider using a lock so your children can’t get in without you.
 As far as their own bedrooms go, there are a few ways to make them a little safer.
 Lower the crib mattress as soon as your child can sit up by themselves.
 Install a window guard, and use cordless blinds to avoid strangulation hazards.
 Anchor the dressing table and nightstand to the wall.

 Ideally, any time your young child is using the bathroom, he or she will be supervised.
 However, this isn’t always feasible, so safety proofing the room is still a good idea.
 Water is one of the main safety concerns in the bathroom.
 To avoid any unexpected burns in the bath or from the taps, set your water heater to 120 degrees.
+If you can’t do this, it may be time to visit site to learn about a replacement system for your home.

 To prevent falls, use mats that grip the floor.
 Unplug all electrical appliances, like hair dryers or razors, when you’re not using them and store them in a safe place.
 Kids are notorious for getting into medicine cabinets , so use locks for these or keep your medicines in a locked box.
 You might also consider a toilet lock if your child is very young.